 Child labour is a violation of fundamental human rights and has been shown to hinder children’s development, potentially leading to lifelong physical or psychological damage.
 Evidence points to a strong link between household poverty and child labour, and child labour perpetuates poverty across generations by keeping the children of the poor out of school and limiting their prospects for upward social mobility.
 This lowering of human capital has been linked to slow economic growth and social development.
-An ILO study has shown that eliminating child labour in transition and developing economies could generate economic benefits nearly seven times greater than the costs, mostly associated with investment in better schooling and social services.
-(Note 1) The fundamental ILO standards on child labour constitute the two legal pillars for the global fight against child labor.
+Recent ILO studies have shown that the elimination of child labour in transition and developing economies could generate economic benefits much greater than the costs, which are mostly associated with investment in better schooling and social services.
+The fundamental ILO standards on child labour are the two legal pillars of global action to combat child labour.

 Selected relevant ILO instruments

 - Minimum Age Convention, 1973 (No. 138) - [ratifications]

 This fundamental convention sets the general minimum age for admission to employment or work at 15 years (13 for light work) and the minimum age for hazardous work at 18 (16 under certain strict conditions).
 It provides for the possibility of initially setting the general minimum age at 14 (12 for light work) where the economy and educational facilities are insufficiently developed.

 - Worst Forms of Child Labour Convention, 1999 (No. 182) - [ratifications]